-Adaptation International was founded in 2010 from a desire to help communities become more climate resilient.
-Both our founders have experience working with a variety of communities and large organizations and realized that even if those organizations have the desire to address the issue of climate change, they may not have the time, knowledge, skills, or resources to make the necessary changes.
-What they need is a flexible, dynamic, experienced, and energetic company to help them in these efforts.
+Adaptation International was founded in 2010 from a desire to help communities look to the future and become more climate resilient.
+Our founders had experience working with a variety of communities and realized that even as more and more communities and organizations have the desire to address the issue of climate change, they do not have the time, skills, knowledge, or resources to make the necessary changes.
+Now, more than ever, what they need is a flexible, dynamic, experienced, and energetic company to work alongside them in these efforts.
 We don't do everything environmental, but we do climate change adaptation really well and look forward to working with you.

 Alexander (Sascha) Petersen

-Sascha has been working specifically on climate change for more than seven years.
-He is a Lead Author for the Great Plains Region of the forthcoming National Climate Assessment (2013) and has worked with both climate scientists and municipal governments.
-His focus is on bridging the gaps between climate chance science, policy, and action.
-He has lead Adaptation International projects with the Jamestown S'Klallam Tribe, Tucson, and Seattle.
+Sascha has been working specifically on climate change for more than 12 years.
+He was the first managing director of the American Society of Adaptation Professionals, a Lead Author for the Great Plains Region of the National Climate Assessment (2014) and the Pacific Northwest Region of the forthcoming National Climate Assessment.
+He has worked with both climate scientists and municipal governments and focuses on bridging the gaps between climate change science, policy, and action.

-As a research scientist with Climate Impacts Group at the University of Washington, NOAA’s first Regional Integrated Sciences and Assessments (RISA) programs, he helped develop regionally specific projections for sea-level rise in Washington State.
-He then used these predictions to develop an interdisciplinary understanding of coastal climate impacts and worked directly with the City of Seattle and King County to evaluate policy response options and adaptation strategies.
+As a research scientist with Climate Impacts Group at the University of Washington, NOAA’s first Regional Integrated Sciences and Assessments (RISA) program, he helped develop regionally specific projections for sea-level rise in Washington State.
+He has built on that experience in collaborations with the Jamestown S'Klallam Tribe, the North Olympic Peninsula, Island County, and Washington Sea Grant to develop probabilistic sea level rise projects across the region.

-Jake has been involved in the Climate Change field since 2007 with a focus on the human health impacts of climate change.
-He currently provides project consulting on climate change public health research in Alaska Native Villages.
-He remains involved in, and was previously full time staff for, the Center for Climate and Health at the Alaska Native Tribal Health Consortium in Anchorage, Alaska.
-This work involves development of community climate change/health impact scenarios, monitoring of climate-sensitive health outcomes, and local collaboration for relevant adaptation interventions.
+Jake has been involved in the Climate Change field since 2007 with a focus on the human health impacts of climate change and collaborating with tribal communities.
+He is leading our work with the Upper Snake River Tribal Foundation, coordinated our recent project with the North Olympic Peninsula Resource Conservation and Development Council, and provides project consulting on climate change public health research in Alaska Native Villages.
+He remains involved in, and was previously full time staff for, the Center for Climate and Health at the Alaska Native Tribal Health Consortium in Anchorage, Alaska aiding in the development of community climate change/health impact scenarios, monitoring of climate-sensitive health outcomes, and furthering local collaboration for relevant adaptation interventions.
 Previous experiences include climate change health research at the Environmental Defense Fund (EDF) in Washington, D.C. and at the London School of Hygiene and Tropical Medicine.

-Missy is a Science Research Fellow at the University of Michigan working on development of the Adaptation Chapter for the U.S. National Climate Assessment.
-In this role, Missy is working with leading climate adaptation and mitigation experts to identify major themes and trends in national climate adaptation efforts for distillation into the 2013 National Climate Assessment.
+Missy is led our project with the 1854 Treaty Authority, a collaborative tribal organization in Minnesota.
+She has supported assessment of adaptation across the country in a variety of settings.
+She a effort to connect science to action and was instrumental in the development of the Adaptation Chapter for the U.S. National Climate Assessment and worked with leading climate adaptation and mitigation experts to identify major themes and trends in national climate adaptation efforts for distillation into the Assessment.
 Before joining the University of Michigan, Missy was the national Climate Director for ICLEI-Local Governments for Sustainability where she worked with over 600 local governments to advance their climate mitigation, climate adaptation, and sustainability efforts.

 Missy received her Bachelor's degree in Science from the University of New England in Marine Biology and Environmental Science and her Master's degree from Columbia University in Climate and Society.
-Missy is also enrolled at the University of Michigan to pursue her doctoral degree in urban adaptation.
+She is currently a PhD Candidate at the University of Michigan, pursuing her doctoral degree in urban adaptation.